C&C 27 Association – Tools & Spare Parts

 Vise Grips® 10" A last resort – should be hidden from vandals who would round off every nut on the boat, given a chance.

-Utility/matte knife You wouldn't dare use that cute "sailor's knife" you got for Xmas, would you?
+Utility/matte knife Retractable blade preferred You wouldn't dare use that cute "sailor's knife" you got for Christmas, would you?

 Recommended spare parts

-The following are a bare minimum of spares for running repairs.
+The following constitute a reasonable selection of spares for running repairs.

 - copper washers to seal bleed valves on a diesel's fuel filters and fuel pump as they should be replaced every time they are unseated